hsiungc/multinode_ddp/README.md

-# 251-hsiungc-hw9
+<h1>Multi-Node Distributed Data Parallelism (PyTorch)</h1>

-The purpose of HW9 was to gain exposure to multi-node distributed data parallelism (DDP) using PyTorch's DDP module.
+The purpose of this project was to gain exposure to multi-node distributed data parallelism (DDP) using PyTorch's DDP module.
 Performance on a single-GPU EC2 instance was compared to performance on two single-GPU EC2 instances (DDP).

 All comparisons were done using AWS g5.2xlarge instances.

-## Homework Background
+## Project Background
 ### Single-GPU
 A ResNet18 model was trained and validated on ImageNet images through a Jupyter Lab notebook deployed through a Docker container on a Single-GPU Instance.
 Both PyTorch Automated Mixed Precision and wandb were implemented.
 Training was monitored over one epoch using NVIDIA-SMI, and batch size and number of workers were updated to keep GPU utilization at an initial approximation of 95%.